npgrosser/autowired/README.md

 ctx.notification_controller.notify(1, "Hello, User!")
 ```

-In this setup, a single context class is responsible for managing the dependencies between components.
+In this setup, a `ApplicationContext` class is responsible for managing the dependencies between components.
+Given that we want all our components to be singletons, we utilize the `cached_property` for each of them.

-This approach is sufficient for many applications.
-However, as the application grows, the context class will become
+This approach is sufficient for many simple applications.
+However, as the application grows, the context class will
-increasingly bloated.
+become increasingly bloated.
 You will have more components, and their interdependencies will become more complex.
+You
-You will also
+will also
 have to deal with different scopes, e.g., request scoped components.
 This complexity can lead to a lot of boilerplate
-code unrelated to the application logic and create opportunities for bugs. _autowired_ aims to provide tools to make
+code unrelated to the application logic and create opportunities for errors. _autowired_ aims to streamline this
-this process easier, while building on the same simple principles.
+process, while building on the same simple principles.

 ## Using autowired